Self Care + Health

 • Perfect just one thing.
 Take something you are good at or love, and practice.
 Learn.
 Grow.
 Become the best you can.
 Share it with the world.
 Getting really good at just one thing will give you the confidence to try one more thing, then another.
 You will start to actually crave that feeling of having pushed through fear, and it will happen again and again.
 Keep going!

 • Lift others up with words and deeds.
-Affecting another person’s confidence and esteem in a positive way is an amazing way to build confidence in yourself!
+Affecting another person’s confidence and esteem in a positive way is an amazing way to overcome insecurity in yourself!
 Stop that woman with the amazing shoes and tell her how great they are.
 Have a friend feeling low?
 Invite her on a girl date and see a movie.
 Know someone with a lot on their plate?
 Send them an Instacart with some pre-made dinners and some ice cream.

-• Start a business or non profit that is all you.
+• Start a business or non-profit that is all you.
 Nope, it isn’t too late.
 And yep, you do have skills, even if you never worked.

 • Meditate.
 That’s right, meditate.
 Science has now proven that meditation can rewire your brain.
 Want to know more?
 Check out this guide on meditation at Science of People.
 Then try it!
 I personally use the Calm app, but there are endless ways to meditate.